Bangkok Nightlife Guide for Gay Travelers

 Where to Stay and Kick Off Your Night

 Let’s talk about making a serious entrance in Bangkok.
 If you want to jump right into the good stuff, Banyan Tree Bangkok is honestly legendary.
 Think: high-gloss style, everyone is welcome, and of course, the iconic Vertigo Rooftop Bar.
 You've got to try this: Sipping champagne while watching Bangkok's lights sparkle below you.
 For real, it's a bucket-list experience.
+It’s also a convenient base among the gay friendly hotels in Bangkok, Thailand.

 If you’re looking for something a little more relaxed but still provides an unforgettable experience… check out Octave Rooftop Lounge & Bar.
 It possesses a magic blend of easy conversation, near-perfect mojitos, and a chill, LGBTQ-friendly crowd.
 I love it for those nights when you don’t want to scream over music but do want to make new friends, have a few laughs, and take in the twinkly cityscape.
+It pairs nicely with pre-drinks before exploring Bangkok's gay bars.

 2. The Locals’ Welcome: Casual Social Cafes and Pre-Game Spots

-So, you’re rounding up some energy for an evening out but you want to start things off chill with a little pre-game.
+So, you’re rounding up some energy for an evening out, but you want to start things off chill with a little pre-game.
 We’ve got you!
 To set the scene… evening light filters through the city haze, there’s a buzz of anticipation, and sidewalks are filled with laughter as the night approaches.
-It’s golden hour and the perfect time to connect with other travelers–LGBTQ+ travelers, solo adventurers, and foodies all find their people in close circles from bars, to restaurants, to small clubs and hotel lobbies..
+It’s golden hour and the perfect time to connect with other travelers–LGBTQ+ travelers, solo adventurers, and foodies all find their people in close circles from bars, to restaurants, to small clubs, and hotel lobbies.

+Kimpton Maa-Lai Bangkok is another nice gem: think aesthetic spaces adorned with plenty of plants, dog-friendly, and celebratory of LGBTQ+ guests.
+If your energy runs a little more artistic, Pullman Bangkok Hotel G has a splashy lobby, and you might end up chatting with fellow wanderers before dinner.
+This location makes for a stylish pick amongst the gay hotels in Bangkok, Thailand.
 When you’re ready for that pre-party drink, Bangkok’s queer-owned institutions deliver.
 Telephone Pub feels legendary for a reason: it’s the type of place where stories linger and friendships launch.
 White Rabbit Lounge Bar offers sundowners and creative souls packed together.
-For those who want espresso martinis and colorful decor, OHANA Café Bar is the perfect place.
+For those who want espresso martinis and colorful décor, OHANA Café Bar is the perfect place.
+These are classic gay bars in Bangkok, Thailand, to start the night right.

 3. The Drag & Cabaret Scene: When Bangkok Dons Its Wigs & Sequins